tribixbite/awesome/README.md

 *   [solana-foundation/kora](https://github.com/solana-foundation/kora) - Reference implementation for a Solana relayer.
 Provides a lib, rpc, and cli crate in order to enable gasless experiences on Solana.
 *   [tuananh/hyper-mcp](https://github.com/tuananh/hyper-mcp) - 📦️ A fast, secure MCP server that extends its capabilities through WebAssembly plugins.
 *   [lumina-ai-inc/chunkr](https://github.com/lumina-ai-inc/chunkr) - Vision infrastructure to turn complex documents into RAG/LLM-ready data
-*   [katanemo/archgw](https://github.com/katanemo/archgw) - The modular edge and AI gateway for agents.
-Arch is a smart proxy server that handles the low-level work in building agents like applying guardrails, routing prompts to the right agent, and unifying access to LLMs.
+*   [katanemo/archgw](https://github.com/katanemo/archgw) - Smart edge and AI gateway for agents.
+Arch is a proxy server that handles the low-level work in building agents like applying guardrails, routing prompts to the right agent, and unifying access to LLMs.
 It natively understands prompts, is framework-agnostic, and helps you build agents faster.
 *   [Helicone/ai-gateway](https://github.com/Helicone/ai-gateway) - The fastest, lightest, and easiest-to-integrate AI gateway on the market.
 Fully open-sourced.
 *   [sxhxliang/mcp-access-point](https://github.com/sxhxliang/mcp-access-point) - Turn a web server into an MCP server in one click without making any code changes.
 *   [Orange-OpenSource/hurl](https://github.com/Orange-OpenSource/hurl) - Hurl, run and test HTTP requests with plain text.